YottaDB/YDBDoc/AdminOpsGuide/tls.rst

 **key**

 Path to the private key.
-If the private key is protected by a passphrase, an obfuscated version of the password should be specified in the environment variable which takes the form gtmtls_passwd_<identifier>.
+If the private key is protected by a passphrase, an obfuscated version of the password should be specified in the environment variable which takes the form ydb_tls_passwd_<identifier>.
 Currently, the YottaDB TLS plug-in only supports RSA private keys.

 When placing the private key for a certificate at the beginning of the certificate file, you may omit the "key" item from the configuration file.
 The format of the combined file is: